mehryar72/conf/README.md

 # conf
 This project creates and trains a model on the confused/not confused dataset.
+The original dataset waS AROUN 30GIGS SO I only included the cropped version links here.
 To run the code:
 1) download the dataset from :https://drive.google.com/file/d/1b0FqoLd0FFLeknhS_LvCQw85Wgkg3OtW/view?usp=sharing.
 2) change the 'root_dir' in line 80 for the datpp3 function to the location of downloaded files(example can be seen in train_2.py).